srujbop/notes-google-cloud-architect/Compute/App Engine.md

   * concurrent requests (default 8, can go up to 80)

 * Basic Scaling
-  * max number of instances
+  * max_instances: max number of instances
-  * how long to keep an idel instance before turning it off
+  * idle_timeout: how long to keep an idel instance before turning it off

 * Manual Scaling - configure exactly the number of instances